aviv-b/short-url/README.md

 ### Base62 algorithm

     Located in `helpers` as base62.py
-    Including explanation and examples.
+    Very eazy to understand, Including explanation and examples.
-    Its very simple to understand.

 ### Scaling Architecture
     We can use a distributed service Zookeeper to solve the various challenges of a distributed system like a race condition, deadlock, or particle failure of data.